petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/defining-skus-as-option-values-using-a-collection-provider.md

 ---
 # Defining SKUs as Option Values using a Collection Provider

 You can specify one or more categories as a collection provider when configuring an option on a product.
-This allows you to define your own custom logic to link a group of SKUs as option values to a product.
+You can use this to define your own custom logic, linking a group of SKUs as option values for a product.

-For instance, consider two products that don't have a direct relationship with each other.
-To add them as product options, you can create a category and link it to these two products and use that category as a collection provider on a new product.
+For instance, consider two products that aren't related to each other.
+To add them as product options, you can create a category, link it to these two products, and use that category as a collection provider on a new product.

 ```{note}
 You must create categories in the global scope so that they're available to products.